 The drilling contractor has yet to be designated but will be contracted by Wood.
-Wood will perform
+Wood will perform oversight of the drilling activities for installation of emplacement well casings and monitoring wells.

 2.5 EMPLACEMENT CONTRACTOR

 The drilling emplacement will be contracted by Wood or CTS, with technical support and oversight by Wood.
 The proposed Interim RA requires a specialty contractor for installation of the emplacements.
 FRx, Inc. (FRx) is proposed to install the emplacements, with oversight by Wood.